knative/docs/blog/docs/articles/demystifying-activator-on-path.md

 ```bash
 hey -z 600s -c 20 -q 1 -host "autoscale-go.default.example.com" "http://192.168.39.43:32718?sleep=1000"
 ```

-!!! note

-     The experiment was run on Minikube and the [hey](https://github.com/rakyll/hey) tool was used for generating the traffic.

 Initially when the activator receives a request, it sends stats to the autoscaler which tries to scale from zero based on some initial scale (default 1):